pcurt/mapio-docs/docs/source/os-getting-started.rst

 If you are connected using Ethernet.
 You can see your IP address on epaper main screen.
 You can now go to configuration section (see :doc:`OS Configure <os-configure>`).

-If you are not connected with Ethernet, a wifi Hotspot will be up.
-You can go the the epaper wifi and web server view to connect to the Hotspot.
+If you are not connected with Ethernet, a wifi hotspot will be up.
+You can go the the epaper wifi and web server view to connect to the hotspot.
 The WIFI password is dynamic and is changed its time the WIFI Access Point is strated.
 There is two QR code on the epaper.
 First one is to connect to the WIFI AP, the second one is to open the web server on an internet explorer.